-Despite the increasing distribution of modern gadgets, the development of cellular networks and ways of electronic signatures, manufacturers, and shops of ballpoints such as Parker pens firmly hold their positions in the market.
-Today it is increasingly possible to see expensive pens only as a fashion accessory or addition to the business image of a businessman.
+Despite the increasing modern gadgets, cellular networks and electronic signatures.
+Manufacturers, and shops of ballpoints such as Parker pens hold their positions in the market.
+Today it’s possible to see expensive pens as a fashion accessory or addition to the image of a businessman.

-At first glance, this is a simple and fairly simple object, which, in our time, no one attaches importance to ballpoint pens of various colours, designs, and shapes.
+At first glance, this is a simple and fairly simple object.
+In our time, nobody attaches importance to ballpoint pen designs, and shapes.

 The First Ball Pen

-But did you know before the beginning of 1888, no one even guessed that they would come to replace the fountain pens – with ballpoint pens and conquer the entire globe with their convenience and ease of use?
+But did you know before 1888, no one even guessed that they would come to replace the fountain pens.
+Ballpoint pens now conquer the entire globe with their convenience and ease of use?

-The design of the ballpoint pen by John J. Loud very much resembles modern ball deodorants.
-The thick core of a ballpoint pen passed ink to a rotating ball, leaving marks on the rough materials, leather, wood or wrapping paper.
-For ballpoint pens, it used special inks; they were more vicious than those that came with fountain pens.
-Unsuitable for writing on paper and with no commercial viability the patient lapsed.
+The design of the ballpoint pen by John J. Loud resembles modern ball deodorants.
+The thick core of a ballpoint pen passed ink to a rotating ball.
+Being able to leave marks on rough materials, leather, wood or wrapping paper.
+For ballpoint pens, it used special inks; they were more viscous than those that came with fountain pens.
+Unsuitable for writing on paper the patent lapsed.

 The New Century

 But the invention of Mr. J. Loud, as it is not pitiable had its drawbacks.
-For example, a ballpoint pen leaked in hot weather, because the ink thawed a little and became liquid, and in winter the ballpoint pens refused to write at all because the ink in them froze.
+For example, it leaked in hot weather, because the ink thawed.
+In winter it refused to write at all because the ink froze.

 It was only in the 30s of the 20th century that the Bíró brothers (Hungarians by nationality) – the chemist György and the journalist Laszlo Biro – made a ballpoint pen that would not dirty the hands and clothes of the writer, and also not leave blots.

-In 1941, Brother György moved to Argentina, and in the same year, the Hungarian brothers and their Argentine friend Juan Jorge Meyne, who became the project investor, prepare for the production of a ballpoint pen.
-The first pens appear on sale in 1942 under the name Birome (the union of the names Biro (Biro) and Maine (Meyne)).
-It is curious that in Argentina “Birome” is still called ball pens of different brands.
+In 1941, Brother György moved to Argentina.
+In the same year.
+The Hungarian brothers and Argentine friend Juan Jorge Meyne, who became the project investor, to produce a ballpoint pen.
+The first pens appear on sale in 1942 under the name Birome (the mixture of the names Biro (Biro) and Maine (Meyne)).
+It’s curious that in Argentina “Birome” still called ball pens of different brands.

-The insolence of Reynolds outraged László Bíró and his American partners.
-The management of Eversharp, which officially bought the license from Biro, sued Reynolds but failed to defend its right to a US patent.
+The insolence of Reynolds outraged Laszlo Biro and his American partners.
+Wahl-Eversharp, which bought the license from Biro, sued Milton Reynolds but did not defend its right to a US patent.
 Milton Reynolds referred in a court to the American patent of John J. Loud, dated 1888.
 Reynolds said his pen was a reduced copy of Loud’s invention, and Biro’s construction has nothing to do with it.

-Marcel Bich, the owner of the stationery factory, closely followed the success of the Biro brothers.
-Having not yet gained a patent, he was already an investor in the technology of fine metal processing, where he developed a tiny ball bearing for a stainless-steel handle (now tungsten carbide used to make it), the metal ball diameter was only a millimeter (it was unthinkable accuracy).
+Marcel Bich, followed the success of the Biro brothers.
+Not yet gained a patent, he was already an investor in the technology of fine metal processing.
+He developed a tiny ball bearing for a stainless-steel handle (now tungsten carbide used to make it).
+The metal ball diameter was only a millimeter (it was unthinkable accuracy).

-In 1950, Bich buys out a patent and starts the production of an “atomic grip,” which, following the fashion, gave this name to his product.
+In 1950, Bich buys out a patent and creates an “atomic grip”.
+Which, following the fashion, gave this name to his product.
 He organizes a large-scale company.
-Within a couple of years, the company produced 40 million ballpoint pens each.
+Within two years, the company produced 40 million ballpoint pens each.
 And since 1965, we could buy Bic Cristal in almost any country.
 In 1966.

-The employees of Bic firmly believe (and proudly declare this) that the ink in their pen is enough to draw a continuous line, the length of 2 km.
-Thanks to its purely practical design, a ballpoint pen became an exhibit at the Museum of Modern Art in the city of New York.
-It has a transparent case, through which the ink level is visible, there are holes in it to equalize the pressure in the rod – the ball is enveloped with paste evenly, and the hole in the cap that appeared in 1991 was made so that the child who accidentally swallowed it could not suffocate.
+The employees of Bic believe (and declare this) the ink in their pen enough to draw a continuous 2 km line.
+Thanks to its practical design, a ballpoint pen became an exhibit at the Museum of Modern Art in the city of New York.
+It has a transparent case, through which the ink level is visible.
+There are holes in it to equalize pressure in the rod – envelope the ball with paste.
+The hole in the cap that appeared in 1991.
+Made so that any child who swallowed it could not suffocate.